Highly Effective Natural Therapies for Migraine Headaches

 Mainstream doctors and their institutions like to claim that they use drugs for migraines based on the principle of evidence-based medicine.
 They claim that their drugs are proven in big studies, while natural therapies are not.
 They are wrong.

 Many natural therapies have been proven effective in studies.
 Some of these studies are double-blind, randomized, and placebo-controlled, which is exactly what mainstream doctors say they want.
 Yet, as you may have already experienced, most mainstream doctors are not really interested in learning about natural therapies.
-They are content to rely their drugs despite the high incidence of side effects.
+They are content to rely on their drugs despite the high incidence of side effects and the many patients who cannot tolerate the meds.

 Dr. Cohen is an integrative physician, meaning that for 40 years he has used the best of alternative and mainstream methods.
-His research in magnesium for migraines led to his The Magnesium Solution for Migraine Headaches, published in 2004.
+His research in magnesium for migraines led to his The Magnesium Solution for Migraine Headaches, published in 2004 and updated in 2012.

 If your migraines are horrible and disabling, you may need acute prescription intervention.
 But if you are like most migraine sufferers, you have time to consider natural therapies that are safer, natural to your body, and less expensive.